KazukiChiyo/lane-detection/writeup.md

 ### 3. Suggest possible improvements to your pipeline
-* Possible improvements to the pipeline involves approximating curved lines and dynamically readjust region of interest, which can be accomplished with the aid of machine learning.
+* Possible improvements to the pipeline involves approximating curved lines and dynamically readjusting region of interest, which can be accomplished with the aid of machine learning.